Fathom vs RE/MAX: Structural Comparison (2026)

 RE/MAX commission terms vary by office and are negotiated individually.
 The reported structure includes:

-• 60/40 to 95/5 split depending on your tier under the RAPP (RE/MAX Alternative Payment Plan) structure
+- 60/40 to 95/5 split depending on tier under the RAPP (RE/MAX Alternative Payment Plan) structure.

 RE/MAX’s model reflects its franchise structure – the brand sets guidelines but each franchisee office sets many of the specific fees and terms.
-This means costs vary considerably depending on which office you join.
+This means costs vary considerably depending on which office an agent joins.

 Total Annual Cost at Different Production Levels